seanRoshan/ContextIO-node/README.md

 Making calls to the Context.IO API
 ----------------------------------

-Complete documentation is available on http://context.io/docs/ and you can also play around with the API using the [API Explorer](https://console.context.io/#explore) on our developer console.
+Complete documentation is available at https://docs.context.io/ and you can also play around with the API using the [API Explorer](https://console.context.io/#explore) on our developer console.

 The design of this library follows the URI structure very closely.
 For example, to call: